-As the college embarks on its new master plan, much of the focus turns to the Canyon Country campus.
-On Dec.
-1, 2021, the 55,000-square-foot Takeda Science Center officially opened, named for retired, longtime biology instructor Don Takeda.
-To put the size of this building into perspective, its square footage more than doubles the total available space at that campus.
-The Science Center will be complemented by the Student Services & Learning Resources Center, a companion building that is nearing completion on the other side of a central outdoor amphitheater.
+As the college embarks on its new master plan, much of the focus turns to the Canyon Country campus, where a dramatic transformation has begun.
+On April 25, 2023, the 55,000-square-foot Student Services & Learning Resources Center officially opened.
+It complements the similarly sized and designed Takeda Science Center, which opened in 2021 and was named for retired, longtime biology instructor Don Takeda.
+Located in the center of campus, the new buildings are separated by an expansive outdoor amphitheater.

 Passage of the \$230 million Measure E bond in 2016 is helping the college meet future needs, as well as leverage state resources for facilities at both campuses.
-The most recent project to be completed at the Valencia campus was a three-level parking structure that opened in 2019.
-Boasting 1,659 spaces, 53 of them with electric vehicle charging stations, it was used extensively during the pandemic as a community-wide COVID-19 testing and vaccination center.
+The most recent project to be completed at the Valencia campus is a three-level parking structure.
+The structure opened in 2019 with 1,659 parking spaces, 53 of them with electric vehicle charging stations.

-These and future facilities not only address the urgent needs of today, they signify a longstanding commitment by college leadership and the Board of Trustees to create the infrastructure necessary to provide relevant, cuttingedge educational and training programs well into the future.
+These and future facilities not only address the urgent needs of today, but they also signify a longstanding commitment by college leadership and the Board of